GowthamGirithar/Go-modules/README.md

 Method name starts with Benchmark<methodname> and when you want to run the benchmark , use the command go test -bench=. for running the tests and benchmark in current directory
 To run for all the files  > go test -bench=. ./...

+Benchmark are placed inside the _test.go files (follow same as test file)

 # CF deployment

 Manifest.yml file will be used for CF deployment.